Bitbybit CAD Cloud API

 TypeScript SDK

-The @bitbybit-dev/cad-cloud-api npm package provides a type-safe client for Node.js and edge runtimes.
+The @bitbybit-dev/cad-cloud-sdk npm package provides a type-safe client for Node.js and edge runtimes.
 It handles request construction, error mapping, and includes a built-in polling helper.

 Getting an API key